markklaassens/spring-boot-sandbox/README.md

 ## Future Improvements

+- Enable endpoint for getting creator projects.
 - Enable an endpoint for adding users to the database.
-- Enable an endpoint for adding users to the project.